armanjindal/garden/content/_index.md

 	- [4000 Weeks - Time Management For Mortals](digital-garden/Book%20Commentaries/4000%20Weeks%20-%20Time%20Management%20For%20Mortals.md)
 	- [Non Violent Communication - A Language of Life](digital-garden/Book%20Commentaries/Non%20Violent%20Communication%20-%20A%20Language%20of%20Life.md)

-Through consistent gardening, I hope to bring to life my nook on the internet.
-I am glad that you are a part of that.

 ## Community
 Although I maintain this garden, I hope to cultivate a community that enjoys browsing and adds to its "life."
 To do this, I will use [GitHub](https://github.com/armanjindal/armanjindal.github.io), a versioning protocol that allows large-scale collaboration on software.